If you’re confused about whether you should wear a face mask, you’re not alone.

 While cases of COVID-19 are surging across the country, rumors and misinformation are spreading almost as widely.
 Spend just a few minutes scrolling through social media sites and you’ll find various opinions—but not always facts—about wearing face coverings to prevent the spread of coronavirus.

-In an effort to dispel myths about masks and to encourage personal responsibility amid a public health crisis, University Health System aims to help clarify the proper use of masks and face coverings.
+In an effort to dispel myths about masks and to encourage personal responsibility amid a public health crisis, University Health aims to help clarify the proper use of masks and face coverings.

 Separating fact from fiction